Seednode/send/README.md

   -p, --port int            port to listen on (default 8080)
       --profile             register net/http/pprof handlers -r, --randomize           randomize filenames
+  -s, --scheme string       scheme to use in returned URLs (default "http") -t, --timeout duration    shutdown after this length of time
+      --tls-cert string     path to TLS certificate
+      --tls-key string      path to TLS keyfile
-  -t, --timeout duration    shutdown after this length of time -u, --url string          use this value instead of http://<bind>:<port> in returned URLs -v, --version             version for send
+  -u, --url string          use this value instead of <scheme>://<bind>:<port> in returned URLs -v, --version             version for send
 ```